wecodemore/grunt-githooks/README.md

 > A Grunt plugin to help bind Grunt tasks to Git hooks

 ## Getting Started
-This plugin requires Grunt `~0.4.1`
+This plugin requires at least Grunt `~0.4.1`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-githooks --save-dev
 ```

 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-githooks');